mkavulich/ccpp-doc/CCPPtechnical/source/ConstructingSuite.rst

 Groups
 --------------

 The concept of grouping physics in the :term:`SDF` (reflected in the ``<group name="XYZ">`` elements) enables “groups” of parameterizations to be called with other computation (such as related to the dycore, I/O, etc.) in between.
 One can edit the groups to suit the needs of the host application.
-For example, if a subset of physics schemes needs to be more tightly connected with the dynamics and called more frequently, one could create a group consisting of that subset and place a ``ccpp_run`` call in the appropriate place in the host application.
-The remainder of the parameterization groups could be called using ``ccpp_run`` calls in a different part of the host application code.
+For example, if a subset of physics schemes needs to be more tightly connected with the dynamics and called more frequently, one could create a group consisting of that subset and place a ``ccpp_physics_run`` call in the appropriate place in the host application.
+The remainder of the parameterization groups could be called using ``ccpp_physics_run`` calls in a different part of the host application code.

 -----------------
 Subcycling
 -----------------
 The :term:`SDF` allows subcycling of schemes, or calling a subset of schemes at a smaller time step than others.
 The ``<subcycle loop = n>`` element in the :term:`SDF` controls this function.
-All schemes within such an element are called n times during one ccpp_run call.
+All schemes within such an element are called  ``n`` times during one ``ccpp_physics_run`` call.
 An example of this is found in the ``FV3_GFS_v15.xml`` :term:`SDF`, where the surface schemes are executed twice for each timestep (implementing a predictor/corrector paradigm):

 .. code-block:: xml